-Peer on peer abuse can refer to any of the above individually or as a combination, therefore professionals working with children and young people who are experiencing abuse from their peers must respond to the needs of each of the definitions to uncover the level of complexity and respond in the most effective manner.
+Child-on-child abuse can refer to any of the above individually or as a combination, therefore professionals working with children and young people who are experiencing abuse from their peers must respond to the needs of each of the definitions to uncover the level of complexity and respond in the most effective manner.
 It is possible that a young person may be sexually exploited in a gang related situation by their boyfriend or girlfriend.

-Key Areas Where Peer on Peer Abuse Occurs
+Key Areas Where Child-on-Child Abuse Occurs